LonwaboTsipa/lonwabo_practice/README.md

 `[CLIENT_NAME]` - Upper case client name with no spaces (Underscores are allowed)

 `[PROJECT_CODE]` - The projects code, e.g. 'ksys339'

+5. Setup the environmental variables on your system.

+Go to the `artifacts` folder, there are a number of files that are named with the following pattern: `loaderConfig_<environment>.json`.

 The following commands can be used to be able to initialize the solution: